-Demographics: Identify and describe who was served or involved in achieving the objective.
+Demographics: Identify and describe who was served or involved in achieving the objective (e.g., race, gender, geographic location of project participants).

 Consumer Participation: Describe consumer input received on this objective.
 What did consumers say?

 Barriers: Identify the barriers that were encountered with achieving the objective and how they were addressed.